Ultimaker/Meta/code_conventions.md

 * Comments that are needed to explain a workaround to some unexpected behaviours
 * In case of clariftying a choice made to implement something in a certain way, comments can be used to explain why

 Comments in general never should state the obvious.
 If that's the case, rethink the strategy and solution.

-Logging *** New ***
+Logging
 ----
 Logging should be done on a few levels:
 * DEBUG: Verbose logging -> logging data that is useful to debug parts of the code being run
 * INFO: Logging -> logging information that can be seen as feedback to a user on his/her actions (acties gebruiker en acties systeem)
 * WARN: Warning message are an indication to the user that something is not entirely right, but might not yet be a big issue
+* ERROR: When a function cannot continue at all, but it doesnt mean that the application has to stop working.
-* ERROR: An error is a situation that cannot be overcome without external influences
+* CRITICAL An error is a situation that cannot be overcome without external influence.
+This implies that the application is very likely to stop working at all

-When to log:
-+ error: functie fout
-+ critical: app stop
+With the above guidelines, try to use common sense in what log level to use.
+Especially with DEBUG and INFO the border is not very clear.

+*** New ***
 uranium logging
 python logging
 [easylogging++ (boost)]